zonca/zonca-blog/_posts/2021-04-19-jetstream-backup-kubernetes-volumes-object-store.md

 ## Setup for production in a small deployment

 In a small deployment with tens of users, we can individually identify which users we want to backup, and choose a schedule.
-The notebook should not be running while the backup is running, therefore a daily backup should be scheduled at 3am or 4am in the appropriate timezone.
+The backup service works even the user is currently logged in, anyway, it is good practice to schedule a daily backup at 3am or 4am in the appropriate timezone.
-We should create 1 `BackupConfiguration` object for each user.
+We should create 1 `BackupConfiguration` object for each user, 10 minutes apart, each targeting a different PersistentVolumeClaim.

 ## Troubleshooting